stephanie-batista-CISUC/ai-samd-sme-challenges/README.md

 | `05_challenges_prioritization.xlsx` | 5.
 Prioritization of Challenges | Most demanding software and AI lifecycle phases for compliance, regulatory ambiguity, documentation strategies, intensity of literature-derived challenges, proposed solutions. |
 | `06_good_practices.xlsx` | 6.
 Support and Needs | Methodological adjustments needed for the next 12 months, good practices producing positive results, most useful resources. |

+## Response Scales

 Each workbook contains one sheet per question, named after the question topic.
-Likert-scale items use the original 1–4 labels (e.g., `4 - High`, `2 - Disagree`).
+All Likert-scale items use a 4-point scale to avoid neutral midpoints and to force a tendency.
 Multi-selection items use one column per option with `Yes`/`No` values.
-Open-ended items contain free-text answers, and all entries have been reviewed and anonymized.
+Open-ended items contain free-text answers.
 No organization name, product name, jurisdiction-revealing detail, or other identifier is retained.

-## Response Scales

-All Likert items use a 4-point scale to avoid neutral midpoints and to force a tendency.

 | Scale | 1 | 2 | 3 | 4 |
 |---|---|---|---|---|